Davidson Institute for Talent Development

 - Find the Gifted Organizations Already Online: The Davidson Institute compiled a list back in 2009.
 This will at least get you started: http://www.davidsongifted.org/db/Articles_id_10563.aspx

 - Consider Participating in Global #gtchat: If you’re on Twitter, visit http://www.txgifted.org/gtchat to learn more.

 - Keep learning and envisioning the future: Seth Godin’s TED talk on Tribes is worth a peek.
 If you’re able, contemplate your potential role and social media’s role in gifted education advocacy as you watch: httn://sethgodin.tyneadcom/seths blog/2009/05/the-ted-tribes-talk-is-now-Iive.html.

 - Encourage Other Gifted Parents and Organizations to Get Online: Remember you can be a part of the solution!
 The more parents we have tapping social network’s benefits, the more apt we will be to forge a movement that positively impacts our gifted learners, their education and our future.
 Just think of the difference we can make together!

 About the Author

-Deborah Mersino serves as founder and principal of Ingeniosus (pronounced: in-genie-oh-sus), a global marketing communications firm specializing in gifted and talented education.
-As a consultant, writer and speaker to gifted and talented organizations and communities throughout the world, Ms. Mersino helps public school districts, private gifted schools, universities, state and national gifted associations and businesses serving the gifted population with marketing communication strategies, including social media tactics and thought-leadership.
-She also moderates two #gtchat sessions on Twitter every Friday.
-She can be reached via email at deborah (at) ingeniosus (dot) net.
+Deborah Mersino served as founder and principal of Ingeniosus (pronounced: in-genie-oh-sus), a global marketing communications firm specializing in gifted and talented education.
+As a consultant, writer and speaker to gifted and talented organizations and communities throughout the world, Ms. Mersino helped public school districts, private gifted schools, universities, state and national gifted associations and businesses serving the gifted population with marketing communication strategies, including social media tactics and thought-leadership.